ayshahrah/seg/index.md

 ### Interpersonal Skills

 Technical skills are not enough to be a professional in software engineering!
 Soft skills are imperative and not less important than technical skills.
-Moreover,  entrepreneurship skills are crucial when thinking about establishing a new business.
+Moreover,  entrepreneurship skills are crucial when you would like to establish your own technology business.

 - [Soft Skills](ss.md)
 - [Entrepreneurship Skills](es.md)

 ### Learning Process

 The SEG recommends a set of activities to guide the self-learners.
 The first activity is to select a specialized role.
-Then, begin other activities: learning, practicing, networking, and teaching.
+Then, begin the following activities: learning, practicing, networking, and teaching.
 These activities are overlapping, iterative, and should be a life-long journey.

 ![](Slide9.JPG "Methodology")

 - **Learning**: take and study the provided resources.
 It is not necessary to take all the provided materials if you know the subject or there is a duplication in topics.

-- **Practicing**: Put your hands on the topics you have learned.
+- **Practicing**: put your hands on the topics you have learned.
 Use the free tools or open-source software.
 You can also use a free trial of some commercial tools.

 - **Networking**: join and connect with professional and specialized communities.
 This provides a medium for knowledge sharing and question answering.

 - **Teaching**: give back to the community by sharing what you have learned.
-This activity encourages deep understanding and helps in gaining soft skills.
+This activity encourages deep understanding and helps in improving soft skills.

 ### Learning Outcomes